 FMJ and Siegel, Yee & Brunner Win $3.74 Million Award for Ex-UMD Hockey Coach Shannon Miller in Discrimination Suit

-FMJ trial lawyers Donald Chance Mark, Jr., Sharon Van Dyck, and Andrew James, along with co-counsel Dan Siegel and Jane Brunner of Siegel, Yee & Brunner, won a $3.74 million award in a discrimination suit on behalf of their client Shannon Miller, the highly-successful women’s University of Minnesota Duluth hockey (UMD) coach whose contract was not renewed following the 2014 – 2015 season.
+FMJ trial lawyer Donald Chance Mark, Jr., along with appellate attorney Sharon Van Dyck and co-counsel Dan Siegel and Jane Brunner of Siegel, Yee & Brunner, won a $3.74 million award in a discrimination suit on behalf of their client Shannon Miller, the highly-successful women’s University of Minnesota Duluth hockey (UMD) coach whose contract was not renewed following the 2014 – 2015 season.

 UMD claimed the nonrenewal was for financial reasons and later claimed her termination was based on a decline in her performance.
 Miller alleged there was a pattern of discrimination by UMD based on her sex, as well as retaliation for Miller’s repeated and emphatic calls for gender equality in the UMD athletics department under Title IX.
 The twelve-person federal jury in Duluth sided with Miller on Thursday, March 15 on both the claim of sex discrimination and Title IX claims with a unanimous verdict.